JakeWharton/jakewharton.com/_posts/2020-08-24-shrinking-a-kotlin-binary.md

 We can filter these out of the binary along with `module-info.class` which is used for Java 9's module system and files in `META-INF/maven/` which propagate information about projects built with the Maven tool.

-Removing all these files yields a new binary size of just 1513414 bytes (\~1.44MiB), an 11% reduction in size.
+Removing all these files yields a new binary size of 1513414 bytes (\~1.44MiB), an 11% reduction in size.

 #### Using R8